bgardner/powder/readme.txt

 The premier block theme for WordPress designers and agencies.

+Powder is distributed as open-source software under the GPL, but it is offered commercially as a professionally curated and maintained theme.
+Purchasing Powder supports ongoing development, updates, documentation, and long-term stewardship of the design system.

 == Community ==

 For WordPress designers and agencies using the Powder block theme.
 Share tips, find tutorials, and learn how to build stunning, high-performance websites.